-Do magnets affect credit cards?
+Do magnets ruin credit cards?

-Magnets have the potential to erase or scramble the information on your credit card, however, the exact effect depends on a variety of factors, including the length of exposure and distance from the card.
+Magnets can erase or scramble that information, which can interfere with your ability to make a purchase.
+However, a magnet’s exact effect on a credit card depends on a variety of factors, including the length of exposure and distance from the card.

-The longer a card is exposed to a magnet (usually within an inch or closer), the more likely the magnet is to erase information on the magnetic strip.
+The longer a card is exposed to a magnet (usually an inch or closer), the more likely the magnet is to erase information on the magnetic strip.
 Thankfully, it may take multiple, long-term interactions with a magnet to cause harm to your card.

+Magnetic money clips and cell phone holders can make transporting your cards more convenient, but they may cause damage after some time.
 In some cases, money clips have magnets on both sides, making it difficult to create a necessary buffer or distance between your card and the magnets.

 What to do if your card is damaged

-Replacement cards usually take about three-to-seven business days to arrive.
+Replacement cards usually take about three to seven business days to arrive.
 If you need to use your card before then, you can ask your issuer to expedite the shipping of your replacement card or possibly request a virtual card.